USS DeKalb County

 USS DeKalb County (LST-715) was an LST-542-class tank landing ship built for the United States Navy during World War II.
 Named after counties in six states, it was the only U.S. Naval vessel to bear the name.

 LST-715 was laid down on 7 June 1944 at Jeffersonville, Indiana by the Jeffersonville Boat & Machine Company; launched on 20 July 1944; sponsored by Mrs. Loudie S. Moffatt; and commissioned on 15 August 1944.

+Jack Greenberg (1924–2016), who was later to become the primary lawyer of the American civil rights movement, served as a lieutenant junior grade (USN) on the DeKalb County, fighting at both Iwo Jima and Okinawa.

 Service history

 World War II

 During World War II, LST-715 was assigned to the Asiatic-Pacific theater and participated in the following operations: assault and occupation of Iwo Jima (February and March, 1945) and the assault and occupation of Okinawa Gunto (May and June, 1945).
 Following the war, LST-715 performed occupation duty in the Far East until mid-September 1945.
 LST-715 was decommissioned on 17 April 1946 at Manicani Island, Republic of the Philippines.